brunobord/stardrifter/stardrifter/you.md

 >
 > * Negociate: -1
 > * Reputation: -2
-> * Pilot: +3
+> * Drift: +3
 > * Fight: 0
 >
-> Well, it looks like I'm a hell of a pilot, but my tongue is not as skillful.
+> Well, it looks like I'm a hell of a drifter, but my tongue is not as skillful.
 >
 > I'm now rolling for wealth: it's a *3* again.
 I'm adding 1, since Hewett's
 > coming from the Surroundings, and here's my money: 4000 credits.